carbon-design-system/archived-v10-release-issues/v10-release-planning.md

 ## Release Goals

 1. All Carbon design and development assets (getting started, guidelines, components, patterns) reflect the new IBM Design Language (IDL)
-1. Quality of release deliverables should at minimum match v9 release deliverables
+1. Quality: Release deliverables should at minimum match the quality of v9 release deliverables
-1. Release deliverables should primarily focus on v9 feature parity (to mitigate the risk of new features degrading release quality)
+1. Features: Release deliverables should primarily focus on v9 feature parity (to mitigate the risk of new fixes/features degrading release quality)

 ## Release Definition of Done